 But why the chasm between heterosexual and homosexual women?
 The study authors theorize that "women who have sex with women place a lower importance on penetrative sex, which most women don't orgasm from, and value equality more," explains Glamour.
 "Basically, their orgasms aren't deemed optional, and neither are their partners'."

 To make orgasms a more regular part of any female sexual experience, the authors recommend openly communicating sexual desires, trying new positions, and acting out sexual fantasies.
-More specifically, they found that women who orgasmed more frequently received more oral sex, had sex for longer periods of time, asked for what they wanted in bed, praised their partners for something they did in bed, exchanged sexy calls, emails, or texts with their partner, wore lingerie, experimented with anal stimulation, incorporated sexy talk, expressed their love for their partner during sex, deep-kissed their partner, and enjoyed manual genital stimulation, and/or oral sex in addition to vaginal intercourse.
+More specifically, they found that women who orgasmed more frequently received more oral sex, had sex for longer periods of time, asked for what they wanted in bed, praised their partners for something they did in bed, experimented with anal stimulation, incorporated sexy talk, and deep-kissed their partner/